GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 Administrator Cloud IAM role to users in their respective Google Cloud organization.
 The Organization Administrator Cloud IAM role allows users to grant IAM permissions to any identity at any level in your Google Cloud hierarchy.

-It is best practice to use this account to create your Google Cloud organization and delegate all Google Cloud administration to other identities (such as a dedicated Google Cloud admin group).
+It is a best practice to use this account to create your Google Cloud organization and delegate all Google Cloud administration to other identities, such as a dedicated Google Cloud admin group.

 For details on securing these super admin credentials, see [Security best practices for administrator accounts](https://support.google.com/a/answer/9011373).

-The general pattern is to limit their usage and exposure to a minimum of trusted persons within your organization and tightly control when and how they can use these credentials to modify your current setup.
+The general pattern is to limit the usage and exposure of super admin credentials to a minimum number of trusted persons within your organization and tightly control when and how they can use these credentials to modify your current setup.

-Here are the constraints to keep in mind when reading this document:
+Here are the constraints to keep in mind:

 * A Google Cloud Organization can only be created by a super admin user under the same domain name.
 * Google Cloud users need to be logged in as users known to Google (for example, G Suite, Cloud Identity, or Google Account